Last Meals of 23 Famous People from Last Meals of 23 Famous People Gallery

-Read on and discover the last meals eaten by 22 famous people throughout history.
-Will they surprise you, or will they reinforce famous reputations?
+Will these last meals surprise you, or will they reinforce famous reputations?
+Read on and discover the last meals eaten by 23 famous people throughout history.

-In 399 BC, faced with the two choices, a jury of Athenians selected death for Socrates as punishment for impiety and corrupting the youth of the city.
+In 399 B.C., a jury of Athenians selected death for Socrates as punishment for impiety and corrupting the youth of the city.
 The philosopher was taken to the nearby jail where his sentence would be carried out.
 Athenian law prescribed death by drinking a cup of poison hemlock.

 In the early morning of December 30, 1916, Grigori Rasputin ate honeyed cakes, Madeira wine, black bread, and assorted Russian hors d'oeuvres (most of which had been poisoned) at the home of Prince Felix Yusupov in St. Petersburg.
 When the poison failed to kill the mad monk, Yusupov and his associates shot him repeatedly and dumped his body in the river.